 In home health, the initial evaluator must score the patients on their ability to perform basic skills.
 This information is recorded on the OASIS evaluation and the scores result in the HERG score which determines the amount of money the home health agency will receive for each episode (60-day period).
 Obviously, it is paramount that these scores are accurate.
 There is a five-day window from initial evaluation until these scores must be "locked."
 During that time it is essential that all disciplines have input into the scores and just as importantly, that they understand how to score accurately.

 How can the evaluator assess cognition and discover the Allen level or stage of dementia on the first visit?
-The therapist needs only to observe the client performing familiar, routine, procedural activities, as well as new activities that require the use of the working memory.
+You need only observe the client performing familiar, routine, procedural activities, as well as new activities that require the use of the working memory.
 The OASIS requires that the client is observed performing the components for grooming, dressing and bathing, preparing a light meal, doing laundry, housekeeping, shopping, using the telephone, and managing medications.
 If these activities are observed, a therapist can use the scoring of the Routine Task Inventory to determine a patient's cognitive level.
 Or the evaluator might use the FAST scale to determine the patient's stage of dementia.

-Frequently, it is not possible to actually observe all the above mentioned activities.
+Frequently, it is not possible to actually observe all the above-mentioned activities.
 If the client appears independent and safe in basic care activities, it is important to observe activities that require working memory.
 This is often easily accessed in the client's home.

 Often the client has appliances in the home that are relatively new.
 I just evaluated a client who was an accountant and highly valued balancing his checkbook.
 His checkbook was accurate (he only pays 3 to 4 bills a month), but he was unable to show me how to use the microwave, or the remote control for his TV.
 Using the microwave or the remote control was not in his procedural memory; balancing his checkbook was.
 The caregiver reported that he had been instructed on the use of these many times, but he was unable to retain that information.
 One can assume that he has significant difficulties retaining new information.
 This is indicative of Early Stage dementia and Allen Cognitive Level 4 performance.